Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 4/Subnets and network access control lists.md

 In the coffee shop, you can think of the counter area as a VPC.
 The counter area divides into two separate areas for the cashier’s workstation and the barista’s workstation.
 In a VPC, subnets are separate areas that are used to group together resources.

+# Subnets

+A subnet is a section of a VPC in which you can group resources based on security or operational needs.
+Subnets can be public or private.